nschonni/cordova-docs/articles/cordova-security/cordova-security-auth.md

         // Do something with the client!
      }, handleError);
 ```
+-->

 ##JavaScript & 3rd Party Options
 Cordova also can take advantage of pure JavaScript based solutions to authenticate against Oauth providers thanks to the **InAppBrowser** plugin.
 See [this article](http://phonegap-tips.com/articles/google-api-oauth-with-phonegaps-inappbrowser.html) for an excellent overview on the general approach JavaScript based solutions take.
 These options can be useful when client libraries are not available.
 The **[ngCordovaOauth](https://github.com/nraboy/ng-cordova-oauth)** library encapsulates this approach to allow you to target an impressive array of different Oauth providors including on-prem ADFS.
 However, in general we recommend using provider Cordova plugins, the ADAL plugin, or Azure when security is of paramount concern.

 If neither of the above options meet your needs, there are a number of 3rd party solutions that may be of use.
-First note that many Single Sign-On (SSO) solutions including [Auth0](https://auth0.com/) actually provide Cordova plugins or explictly support Cordova in their JavaScript client libraries.
+First note that many Single Sign-On (SSO) solutions including [Auth0](https://auth0.com/) actually explictly support PhoneGap/Cordova in their JavaScript client libraries or related Cordova plugins.
 If you already have a SSO provider, be sure to check with them to see what best practices they provide for Cordova apps.

 ##Additional Security Topics
 - [Learn about Cordova platform and app security features](./cordova-security-platform.md)